jonasmusall/texpaste/README.md

 | `npm run dist` | Packages while also creating an installer.                         |

 ## Upcoming features
-Custom TeX macros, possibly an autocomplete feature.
+Autocomplete.
 Feel free to suggest something or file a bug report on the [issue tracker](https://github.com/jonasmusall/texpaste/issues).